logchange/logchange/README.md

 This feature is really useful during creating releases on GitHub or GitLab, you can just attach the content of this file as release notes.

+### Modules

+Some project are big enough that have separate subsystems.
+To mark change that affect particular subsystem you can use `module` property of changelog.

+During changelog generation, changes with same module would be aggregated to same area for better readability even if they are created in separate entries.

+If entry is marked with more than one module, it would appear on list multiple times, with each module aggregation.

 ### Archives